Gastritis Treatment in Daly City, CA

 - Probiotics: Supports gut health during H. pylori treatment

-- Zinc Carnosine: May help protect and repair stomach lining
+- Zinc Carnosine: May help support and protect the stomach lining

 - Vitamin B12: Essential for autoimmune gastritis patients

-- Slippery Elm: Traditional remedy that may soothe the lining
+- Slippery Elm: Traditional remedy that may help soothe the stomach lining

 Important Considerations